Shakib-Uz-Zaman/FilmHaat/replit.md

 - **Search Popup Modal**: Modal for search functionality with fade transitions and keyboard/click-outside-to-close support.
 - **Dynamic Section Ordering**: Sections on the main page are dynamically ordered based on `config.php` configurations.
 - **Modal Metadata Display**: Movie modals display Language, Genre, and IMDb Rating above the title with styled badges.
-- **Weekly Top 10**: Dedicated section for most-viewed movies/series with Netflix-style large numbering, using localStorage for client-side tracking.
+- **Weekly Top 10**: Dedicated section for most-viewed movies/series with large numbering, using localStorage for client-side tracking.
 - **Responsive Navigation System**: Fixed bottom navigation bar for mobile with gradient accents and blur; header navigation for desktop with hover effects and active states.

 ### Technical Implementations